firmata/firmatabuilder.com/README.md

 ```
 cd /var/www/firmatabuilder.com
 git pull origin master
-npm update (only if there are changes to firmata-builder or other modules)
+npm install (only if there are changes to firmata-builder or other modules)
 pm2 restart app
 ```